bobbrowning/std-ai-api/README.md

 This is version 1 and as not been published to npm.
 Yet to add other parameters such as  top_p, stop, freqency_penalty and so on.

-There is an example of its use in aiapi.js
+There is an example of its use in aiapi.ts

 ## Calling sequence:

+  import { api } from "./std-ai-api"
   let result: any = await api(config)

-Config is an object:
+Config is an object as follows:

 ```
        const config = {